allegro/turnilo/README.md

 - Ability to define custom granularities for bucketing
 - Timezone support
 - Date range picker
-- Export data to CSV
-- Raw data modal allows you to see the raw data in the selected segment

 For a full list of changes see our [CHANGELOG](CHANGELOG.md)